Assassination of Henri I, Duke of Guise: Estates cowed

 News of the assassination achieved one of its objectives, that being to bring the estates into line.
 Richelieu, the grand prêvot entered the chamber where the third estate were deliberating with a company of archers.
 Richelieu announced to the assembled delegates 'No one move!
-Someone wanted to kill the king!'.
-La Chapelle-Marteau, Dorléans and other prominent ligueurs were escorted from the chamber for arrest in the Château of Blois.
+Someone wanted to kill the King!'.
+La Chapelle-Marteau, Louis Dorléans and other prominent League supporters were escorted from the chamber for arrest in the Château of Blois.
 They were shown the pool of blood were Guise had fallen in the Château and then allowed to overhear an order that gallows were being constructed.
-However, there was no plan to kill them, the goal was simply to intimidate the third estate ligueurs.
+However, there was no plan to kill them, the goal was simply to intimidate the third estate League supporters.
 Brissac, who led the second estate was also arrested.
-The rump estates, now purged of the ligueur leadership continued for another three weeks until 15/16 January, they did not collectively question the legality of the king's actions.
+The rump estates, now purged of the League leadership continued for another three weeks until 15/16 January, they did not collectively question the legality of the King's actions.
 The third estate alone however remained rebellious, arguing against the imprisonment of La Chapelle-Marteau and their other colleagues, and continuing to demand the purging from the royal government of corrupt officials.